Creating The Beaver College of Health Sciences: A Brief History

 Since July of 2010, the College has experienced several noteworthy milestones including a 2 million dollar gift from Blue Cross and Blue Shield of North Carolina to name the IHHS, the donation of a nine-acre tract of land by the Appalachian Regional Healthcare System, the establishment of a partnership with Wake Forest School of Medicine’s Physician Assistant Program, and the naming of the college for Donald C. Beaver (‘62, ‘64) of Conover, NC.
 In 2017, the College welcomed a new dean, Dr. Marie Huff, who was Dean of the College of Health and Human Services at Bowling Green State University in Ohio and previously served as Associate Dean and Interim Dean at Western Carolina University.

-With a new 203,000 square foot building opening soon, significant opportunities lie ahead for the Beaver College of Health Sciences – opportunities to enhance the health sciences faculty already distinguished in the areas of teaching, service and research; opportunities to expand degree offerings to better meet the needs of the communities and populations served by Appalachian; opportunities to apply creative and innovative approaches to meeting the health needs of the future; and opportunities to form significant partnerships with the region and state.
-The Beaver College of Health Sciences will thrive and remain ever focused on innovation and collaboration in education, scholarship and service that produces high quality graduates, attracts superior faculty and staff, and transforms health and quality of life for the communities we serve.
+With a new 203,000 square foot building significant opportunities lie ahead for the Beaver College of Health Sciences – opportunities to enhance the health sciences faculty already distinguished in the areas of teaching, service and research; opportunities to expand degree offerings to better meet the needs of the communities and populations served by Appalachian; opportunities to apply creative and innovative approaches to meeting the health needs of the future; and opportunities to form significant partnerships with the region and state.
+The Beaver College of Health Sciences will thrive and remain ever focused on innovation and collaboration in education, scholarship and service that produces high-quality graduates, attracts superior faculty and staff, and transforms health and quality of life for the communities we serve.

 To learn more about our evolution, please visit our interactive timeline.